Townley’s Classics Department aims to give all students the skills and enthusiasm to engage with the ancient world in a meaningful way.

-Townley’s Classical Civilisation Department sits within the highly successful Humanities Cluster.
-The subject is led by two full-time specialist teachers and is based in the Classical Civilisation subject room.
-Students have access to a library of selected Classical texts and study resources, as well as a range of online tools, which enable them to deepen their understanding of the Classical World.
+Townley’s Classics Department sits between the Humanities and Languages Clusters: Classical Civilisation is a Humanity, whilst Latin is a Language subject.
+Teaching in the Classics Department is led by five teachers, across five teaching rooms.
+Students have access to a library of selected Classical texts, textbooks and study resources, as well as a range of online tools, which enable them to deepen their understanding of the Classical World.

 Classical Civilisation is highly regarded by colleges, universities and employers.
 This is because it is a multi-disciplinary subject that encourages students to examine issues from multiple viewpoints and to hone a range of valuable skills.
 Students have the chance to discuss great works of literature and art, as well as hone their historical skills by using visual and written sources to learn about the ancient past.
 They also practice debate and develop strong written communication skills.
 Students who choose this course will have the opportunity to examine the mythology, history, literature and society of ancient Greece and Rome, examining significant events and exciting individuals as well as the “ordinary” lives of common citizens.